NSQdev/WooCommerce-Subcategories-widget/README.md

 * Added option for categories featured images output with customizable width and height
 * Added option to choose what to output (title, image, or both)
-* Added hierarchical output for subcategories of selected categoty (can be collapsed with WooTweak accordion widget enhancement)
+* Added hierarchical output for subcategories of selected category (can be collapsed with WooTweak accordion widget enhancement)
 * Hierarchical output can be turned off